Zedbyte/CCS10-Letter/README.md

 }

 The translateY property adjust the lines positions in the Y axis while the rotate property rotates the child 1 and 3 line.
 The 2nd child is hidden.
 This is all needed to to make the X symbol.
-To provide more design, I added a transition delay to the baseclass so that there will be a delay whenever the hamburger is clicked.
+To provide more design, I added a transition delay to the base class so that there will be a delay whenever the hamburger is clicked.

 • The Mouse and Title of the Activity